asreview/citation-file-formatting/README.md

 Learn more about [CSV at Wikipedia](https://en.wikipedia.org/wiki/Comma-separated_values).

 #### RIS
 RIS is a standardized tag format developed by Research Information Systems, Incorporated (the format name refers to the company) to enable citation programs to exchange data.
 The RIS file format — two letters, two spaces and a hyphen — is a tagged format for expressing bibliographic citations.
 According to the specifications, the lines must end with the ASCII carriage return and line feed characters.
 Multiple citation records can be present in a single RIS file.
 A record ends with an "end record" tag ER - with no additional blank lines between records.
+We also included a Pubmed RIS file, which is a Pubmed format that has a high resemblance with RIS files.

 *The RIS file format is standardized but sometimes improperly implemented.*